runesmith2013/runesmith2013.github.io/_posts/2016-08-09-unicode-cuddly-application-server.markdown

 Source code is available at <a href="https://github.com/holly-cummins/throwable-application-server">https://github.com/holly-cummins/throwable-application-server</a> if you'd like further information.

-The
+The slides from the presentation are available
-<a href="{{ site.github.url }}/presentations/2016/HollyCummins-ThrowableCuddlyApplicationServer.pdf" rel="nofollow">presentation</a> from the event is displayed below:
+<a href="{{ site.github.url }}/presentations/2016/HollyCummins-ThrowableCuddlyApplicationServer.pdf" rel="nofollow">here</a>
 <!--
 and
 <a href="//www.docklandsljc.uk/presentations/2016/AlexBlewitt-HotSpotUnderTheHoo